 The biography of a person cannot be changed in retrospect.
 An injury can therefore not be undone.
 However, the consequences can be changed very effectively.
-And the method of trauma detachment and redemption developed by me makes this possible.
+And the method of Trauma Abscission & Removal (abbreviated: TAR by Otmar Jenner) makes this possible.
 After approximately ten years of practice the method will be refined and systematized.

 Stay tuned for further contributions!

 Yours – Otmar Jenner

 P.S.
 Dear readers, English is not my mother tongue.
 If you find serious mistakes in the wording of an article, please let me know (email@example.com).